tech-skil/-MERN-Stack-Travel-Website-with-AI-Chatbot-YouTube-Video-Suggestions-and-Weather-Prediction-/README.md

 - **YouTube Integration**: Displays videos using the YouTube API.
 - **Weather Updates**: Fetches and displays current weather information using the Weather API.

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
-Make sure to include tests for any new features or fixes.

 ## License